 Coordinate and process supportive services for clients at high risk for homelessness

-Mentoring of Housing Partners
+Mentoring of housing partners

-Residential Care for the Elderly (RCFE): These facilities are State licensed, homelike environments that offer adult mental health clients through a 24- hour a day structured community living that supports a sober lifestyle.
+Residential Care for the Elderly (RCFE): These facilities are state licensed, homelike environments that offer adult behavioral health clients through a 24- hour a day structured community living that supports a sober lifestyle.
 These facilities provide services to persons 60 years of age and over and persons under 60 with comparable needs.
 RCFEs may also be known as assisted living facilities, retirement homes, and board and care homes.
 The facilities can range in size from six beds to over 100 beds.

-Unlicensed Room & Boards - These facilities are not licensed or certified by any state or local agencies.
+Unlicensed Room & Boards: These facilities are not licensed or certified by any state or local agencies.
 The facilities are homelike environments that offer adult mental health clients and supervised group living experience.
 KCMH currently links clients with approximately 30 homes ranging from 1-21 beds, usually 2 persons/room.
 Estimated current total capacity is 277 persons.

 If you would like to learn more about the Quality Standards Program and are interested in Becoming a provider.
 Please reference the Quality Standards Program Manual below.